IHE/ITI.PIXm/input/pagecontent/volume-1.md

 it must translate the known patient identity (driver’s license) to the patient’s identity known by the hospital (MRN).

 To achieve this correlation, the mobile Care system first registers the patient identity data including the local ID (driver’s license number ‘E-123’) using the Mobile Patient Identifier Cross-Reference Feed [ITI-104] transaction.
-The mobile Care system then issues a Mobile Patient Identifier Cross-reference Query [ITI-83] to the Patient Identifier Cross-reference Manager to retrieve the list of patient ID aliases from the Patient Identifier Cross-reference Manager assigned to the same patient person.
+The mobile Care system then issues a Mobile Patient Identifier Cross-reference Query [ITI-83] to the Patient Identifier Cross- reference Manager to retrieve the list of patient ID aliases from the Patient Identifier Cross-reference Manager assigned to the same patient person.

 Having linked this patient with a patient known by medical record number = ‘007’ in the ‘ADT Domain’, the Patient Identifier Cross-reference Manager returns this list of patient identifier from different domains which have been assigned